biodegradablerobotics/biodegradablerobotics.github.io/Develop a Research Question.md

 The design detailed in this report is a nearly entirely bio-degradable UAV that only works in relatively clear skies.
 They created an airborne, disposable robot, which could be improved upon, but does accomplish most of the problem statement for its specific applications.
 The research [4] outlines the feasibility and use of small robotic sensors designed to monitor and transmit data for atmospheric parameters.
 This is crucial for their proposed idea, to create small robotic sensors that mimic raindrops when deployed from a UAV.
 The paper researches in depth the motion, physics and dynamics of a raindrop.
 It also does an in depth analysis on the required electronics and design in order to mimic the research motion of raindrops.
 In their conclusion they discuss the necessity for disposability and use of biodegradable materials within these rain drop robots.
 The research demonstrates the possibility that disposable robotics have a use and have accomplished this theoretical work for our team.
 However, this paper only addresses the feasibility of the raindrop robots, and does not fully accomplish what our team hopes to achieve this semester.

+## Interesting
-Interesting: Is your question interesting, timely, and relevant?
+Is your question interesting, timely, and relevant?
 What makes it important to others?
 Why is this idea important now?
 What prevented it from being answered 10 years ago?
 Within what contexts could other people use your results?